 Caring for a Peruvian guinea pig can be a lot of responsibility, so they are not suitable as a first guinea pig or as a first pet.
-People often keep Peruvian guinea pigs for showing and breeding, but they are high maintenance and require far more care than other breeds, with attentive grooming and bathing routines and a focus on excellent hygiene and health.
+People often keep Peruvian guinea pigs for showing and breeding, but they are high-maintenance and require far more care than other breeds, including attentive grooming and bathing routines and a focus on excellent hygiene and health.

 Many Peruvian owners keep the hair rolled up between shows to prevent matting, as a matted coat causes discomfort and irritation and the skin underneath may become sore, infected and ulcerated.
-Large mats can also affect the guinea pig’s ability to feed itself if it occurs under the chin or interferes with leg movement if on the legs.
+Large mats can also affect the guinea pig’s ability to feed itself if they occur under the chin or interfere with leg movement if on the legs.

 Regular clipping, daily grooming and daily examinations are a must to check for soiling, particularly during warmer weather or in warmer climates.
 Check especially around the rear end for a clean bottom and bathe the hindquarters when they become soiled.

-How To Give A Peruvian Guinea Pig A Haircut
+How to Give a Peruvian Guinea Pig a Basic Haircut

 Groom your Peruvian guinea pig daily, brushing the hair in the direction it grows.
 Use a soft brush that removes loose hairs, tangles and pieces of twig, dry leaves or burrs that may be caught up in the hair.
 Having a grooming routine from a young age will allow your Peruvian guinea pig to get used to gentle daily grooming.